francoism90/hub-podman/README.md

 hub a scout:sync
 ```

-You may need to alter permissions:
+You may need to alter permissions when using SELinux:

 ```bash
 cd ~/Code/hub